fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * All F#-declared reference types that do not have `null` as a proper value are treated as non-nullable reference types.

-#### Ignoring F# 5.0 assemblies that do have nullability
+#### Ignoring F# assemblies that do have nullability

 Users may want to progressively work through `null` warnings by ignoring any warnings coming from a given assembly.
-To respect this, F# 5.0 would have to ignore any potentially unsafe dereference of `null` until such a time that warnings are turned back on for types coming from that assembly.
+To respect this, F# would have to ignore any potentially unsafe dereference of `null` until such a time that warnings are turned back on for types coming from that assembly.
 Although not an explicitly supported part of the design, we may consider this.

 **Potential issue:** How are these types annotated in code? `string` or `string | null`, with the latter simply not triggering any warnings?

 #### Older F# components consuming non-F# assemblies that do have nullability

-Because the nullability attribute is only understood by F# 5.0, their presence has no impact on existing F# codebases.
+Because the nullability attribute is only understood by F# 9.0, their presence has no impact on existing F# codebases.
 Nothing is different.

 #### Older F# components consuming F# assemblies that do have nullability

 F# components are no different than non-F# components when it comes to being consumed by an older F# codebase.
 The nullability attribute is simply ignored by older F# compilers.

-#### Emit of `NonNullTypesAttribute` and `NonNullAttribute` attributes
+#### Emit of `NullableContextAttribute` and `NullableAttribute` attributes

-> NOTE: emit of nullness annotations from .NET assemblies is NYI in the prototype

-The F# compiler will synthesize/embed the `NonNullTypesAttribute` and `NonNullAttribute` upon usage.
+The F# compiler will synthesize/embed the `NullableContextAttribute` and `NullableAttribute` upon usage.
 See a note from the C# team:

 > FYI, we’re currently working to have the C# compiler embed this attribute whenever it is used in source.
 As a result, we do not plan to include that attribute into frameworks.
 That means the F# compiler will likely have to synthesize/embed this attribute upon usage as well.